Cold Spring Punts on New York Health Act

 He asked the board to consider passing an additional resolution in support of the New York Health Act, as Philipstown and other municipalities have.

-Cold Spring resident and business owner Rebeca Ramirez express support for Mikkelson and Starbuck.
+Cold Spring resident and business owner Rebeca Ramirez expressed support for Mikkelson and Starbuck.

-Ramirez repeated Mikkelson’s request for a resolution supporting the New York Health Act.
+Ramirez echoed Mikkelson’s request for a resolution supporting the New York Health Act.
 “People in Cold Spring support this bill; it’s revolutionary and practical,” she said.

 “This board approved a resolution that we felt we could approve,” she said.
 “Now it goes to the state and that’s where this decision gets made.”